tycheleturner/plot-protein/README.md

 * **Mutation file**: tab-delimited file containing 5 columns (ProteinId, GeneName, ProteinPositionOfMutation, ReferenceAminoAcid, AlternateAminoAcid) NO HEADER FOR NEEDED FOR THIS FILE

 * **Protein architecture file**: tab-delimited file containing 3 columns (architecture_name, start_site, end_site).
 This file NEEDS the header and it is the same as what was previously written.
-This information can be downloaded from the HPRD (http://hprd.org/).

 * **Post-translational modification file**: This is a tab-delimited file with only one column and that is the site.
 This file NEEDS a header and is as previously written.